 Rob Jones received a PhD in Religious Studies from McMaster University in Hamilton, Ontario.
 He has taught as a sessional instructor at McMaster University and the University of Ottawa, and he has been an active member of CUPE Local 3906, the union representing academic workers at McMaster.
 He is a deacon in the Anglican Church of Canada, and he is now serving as an assistant minister at Christ’s Church Cathedral in downtown Hamilton.

-Francisco is a PhD Student in Theological Studies, Ethics and Action at Vanderbilt University in the Graduate Department of Religion, and a Graduate Research Fellow at the Wendland-Cook Program in Religion and Justice at Vanderbilt Divinity School.
+The Rev. Francisco Garcia is a PhD candidate in Theological Studies, Ethics and Action at Vanderbilt University in the Graduate Department of Religion, and a Graduate Research Fellow at the Wendland-Cook Program in Religion and Justice at Vanderbilt Divinity School.
 He also serves part-time as an Assistant Chaplain at St. Augustine’s Episcopal Chapel in Nashville.
 As an Episcopal priest, labour and community organizer, Francisco’s work over the last ten years has centred around congregation-based ministry and interfaith community organizing around immigrant rights, housing rights, and racial and economic justice issues in greater Los Angeles.
 His doctoral research project entails developing theologies and ecclesiologies rooted in the organizing, social movement, and liberative faith traditions, informed by his own Chicano/Latin@/x background, in order to better equip communities of faith to address the pressing justice issues of our time.